Tars4815/qgis-learning-material/docs/index.md

 ## About the author(s)

-The page is currently mantained by [Federica Gaspari](https://github.com/Tars4815/tars4815.github.io) (she/her).
+This space is currently mantained by [Federica Gaspari](https://github.com/Tars4815/tars4815.github.io) (she/her).
 You can contact me through [Linkedin](https://www.linkedin.com/in/federicagaspari/).